The nude in the Modern art &

 - Tubenfiguren

-The tube figures, which were triggered by the sight of a squeezed out and strangely deformed, figurative-looking tube of paint in the painting studio, are still part of his artwork today.
-The found object can be seen as a further development of the ready-made.
-Over the years, he has continued to develop the use of the tube figure.
-In 1965, for example, he created the first figure boxes, which are box-like works containing various tube figures.
-From 1972, the artist created figures in a larger format by shaping the figures out of lead and thus no longer being bound to the prescribed tube size.
+The “tube figures”—inspired by the sight of a squeezed-out, strangely deformed, figurative-looking paint tube in his studio—remain a part of his artwork to this day.
+This found object can be viewed as a further development of the ready-made.
+Over the years, he has continually refined his use of the tube figure.
+This led to the creation in 1965 of the first “figure boxes”—box-like works containing various tube figures.
+Beginning in 1972, the artist began creating larger-scale figures by casting them in lead, thereby freeing himself from the constraints of the tube’s original size.

-The "tube figures" have been used and further developed again and again since then, mostly creating female bodies that penetrate the space.
-The figures are formed in human size from lead, like the work "Lead Figure".
+Since then, the “tube figures” have been repeatedly used and further developed; they mostly take the form of female bodies that project into the space.
+The figures are cast in lead at human scale, as in the work .”

 Jürgen Brodwolf